 Gaige’s inspiring story of impact is one of many featured in our newly released Impact Report.
 Because of your incredibly generous support, Schools Plus has been able to raise over $36 million for students facing disadvantage.Learn more >

 A supportive family environment is proven to have a positive impact on student learning.
 To increase its family and community engagement, Granville East Public School replaced written Kindergarten to Year 6 student reports with half-hour, three-way Learning Conversations that involve the student, teacher, family and often interpreters.
 This program has driven average family attendance per semester to 97%.

 Aboriginality is one of the key factors influencing educational disadvantage.
 Mossman State School wanted to close the gap between Indigenous and non-Indigenous school attendance.
 It co-designed a program with Kuku Yalanji Elders to bring the local Aboriginal language, Kuku Yalanji, to the school.
-The project even created an app to help people learn the language.
+The project even created an app to help those in the community learn the language.
 Enrolments to the school have increased by 17% since the program launched, and NAPLAN data shows that writing is significantly ahead of the average for the region.

 Closing learning gaps: literacy, numeracy, STEM

 Enrolment data showed that more than 90% of students at Clayton View Primary school did not demonstrate age-appropriate oral language skills when they started school.
 Schools Plus provided funding for Australia’s leading oral language specialists to upskill teachers, giving them the techniques, confidence and knowledge to work in a more targeted fashion to develop students’ speaking abilities.
 The project also involved parent workshops to develop their oral language interaction at home.
 The number of children with age appropriate oral language skills in their first year of school improved by 77% points over the year of the program.